Do the Digit Insurance

 • Use a Blanket - Try putting a folded blanket on the back of your calf muscles near the knee crease if you have knee problems.
 Furthermore, the additional room should improve accessibility and safety for the seating posture.

 • Try a Variation Pose - Another choice is to adopt a different variation of the pose's seated position.
-You can use almost any stance to practise Lion's Pose.
+You can use almost any stance to practise the Lion's Pose.
 So, try putting your seat in Sukhasana before performing Lion's Pose.
 Also, using Lion's Breath with Lotus legs in Goddess Pose is an effective version.

 Can I do Simhasana daily?